decentralized-identity/universal-resolver/README.md

 See this [blog post](https://medium.com/decentralized-identity/a-universal-resolver-for-self-sovereign-identifiers-48e6b4a5cc3c) and this [webinar](https://ssimeetup.org/did-resolution-given-did-how-do-retrieve-document-markus-sabadello-webinar-13/) for an introduction.

 See https://resolver.identity.foundation/ for a stable version or https://dev.uniresolver.io/ for a test instance of a Universal Resolver.
+See [Docker Hub](https://hub.docker.com/u/universalresolver) for images.

 ## Quick Start